Remi-deronzier/marvel-api/README.md

 # Marvel API

 Marvel API is the API to make my [Marvel web app](https://sleepy-hermann-22591e.netlify.app/) work.
-This API allows users to : create an account, login to this account, get all the Marvel characters, get all the Marvel comics, create bookmarks.
+This API allows users to : create an account, log to this account, get all the Marvel characters, get all the Marvel comics, create bookmarks.

 Frontend project is here: 👉 [Frontend](https://github.com/Remi-deronzier/marvel-frontend)